SinaC/TetriNET/readme.txt

 Solo mode (score, t-spin)
 Server integrated in WPF client

+achievement: display point in achieved and not achieved

 hold: store a piece for later use --> this could lead to problem with server (server checks piece id when receiving PlaceTetrimino msg  line 636)

 unique id on achievement instead of checking on title